openmcp-project/docs/docs/about/design/service-provider-design.md

 All operator tasks may be partially or fully automated.

 :::info
-The `ServiceProvider` object itself is a higher level platform concept that is described in the corresponding `PlatformService`, [openmcp-operator](https://github.com/openmcp-project/openmcp-operator).
+The `ServiceProvider` object itself is a higher level platform concept that is described in the corresponding `PlatformService`, i.e. [openmcp-operator](https://github.com/openmcp-project/openmcp-operator).
 :::

 ### Service Discovery and Access Management